bizongroup/component-boilerplate/README.md

 # Component boilerplate
-Simple and straightforward boilerplate for making components.
+Simple and straightforward boilerplate that enables you to make components with zero configuration.
 Meant to be used with Brackets and Live Reload.

 Feel free to use [Tachyons](http://tachyons.io/) for designing right in browser.
 Just uncomment the Tachyons import and go ahead.